nspcc-dev/neo-go/pkg/p2p/peer/readme.md

 ## Responsibility

 Once a connection has been made.
 The connection will represent a established peer to the localNode.
-Since a connection is a golang primitive, that we cannot do much with.
-The peer package will encapsulate the connection, while adding extra functionality.
+Since a connection  and the `Wire` is a golang primitive, that we cannot do much with.
+The peer package will encapsulate both, while adding extra functionality.

 ## Features